psfoley/openfl/README.md

 to create a federated learning solution for medical imaging.

-Although initially developed for use in medical imaging, this project was built to be agnostic to the use-case, the domain, and the machine learning framework.
+Although initially developed for use in medical imaging, this project was built to be agnostic to the use-case, the industry, and the machine learning framework.